Rashid-Rcp/TM-Shipping-Rates/README.md

 ### Application Storage

-This template uses [Prisma](https://www.prisma.io/) to store session data, by default using an [SQLite](https://www.sqlite.org/index.html) database.
+This App uses [Prisma](https://www.prisma.io/) to store session data, by default using an [SQLite](https://www.sqlite.org/index.html) database.
 The database is defined as a Prisma schema in `prisma/schema.prisma`.

 This use of SQLite works in production if your app runs as a single instance.